livingdocsIO/documentation/livingdocs-engine/component_model.md

 Every `component` has a unique id that allows Livingdocs to always identify a `component` no matter if it was moved to a different place somewhere else in a document.

 #### componentName
-The name of you component.
+The name of your component.
 E.g. a title component could have the name 'title'.
-Normally you use the name when creating a new component of the same type quering for component of a certain type.
+Normally you use the name when creating a new component of the same type querying for component of a certain type.

 #### template
 The Template from which your component was created.